 4) Save New Contact Information

 When you have entered all the information you wish to enter about your new contact click the ”Save” button.
 This will permanently save the Contact to the Address Book.
-If you haven’t entered all the required information detailed in the last step an error message will appear directing you back to the Add Contact window.
-It will keep doing this until the information is entered correctly.
+If you haven’t entered all the required information detailed in the last step an error message will appear.
+This error message will direct you back to the Add Contact window.
+The error will not go away until the information is entered correctly.